How to Insert Dates in Excel Automatically (4 Simple Tricks)

 • By default, the output of the NOW function is in Custom format.
 But if you want to change the format of the cell, follow the steps provided earlier.

-Note 1: You can use your keyboard shortcut to insert the NOW function.
+Note 1: Use your keyboard shortcut to insert the NOW function.
 Press Ctrl + ;.
-Then press Space.
+Press Space.
 Then press Ctrl + Shift + ;.

 Note 2: Like the TODAY function, the NOW function does not update automatically.